 How to Give Your Cat a Flea Bath

+Post-bath regimen.
 After you've thoroughly cleaned off your feline's coat, give his coat a thorough brushing.
 You may also want to comb through everything with a flea comb to remove any dead fleas or eggs that weren’t washed away during the bath.
-Wrap your cat up in a towel to remove any excess moisture and cradle him for at least five to 10 minutes to help him unwind after his bath.
+Wrap your cat up in a towel to remove any excess moisture and cradle her for at least five to 10 minutes to help her unwind after the bath.
 Lastly, be sure to take a few cotton balls and dry out the inside of your feline's ears to prevent any chance of infection.
 Knowing how to bathe a kitten with fleas is a little different.
 Remember that young kittens cannot regulate their body temperatures like adult cats can, so you’ll want to provide a nice warm heating pad or hot water bottle for them as they dry.

-A flea bath is probably not something you're looking forward to this season, but with historic levels of fleas and ticks in many parts of the country, it's best to be prepared for the worst.
-By having quality Hartz products handy and a clear plan in mind, you can make the experience less stressful on your cat and keep him pest-free throughout the summer.
+A flea bath for your cat is probably not something you're looking forward to at any time of the year, but with historic levels of fleas and ticks in many parts of the country, it's best to be prepared for the worst.
+By having quality Hartz products handy and a clear plan in mind, you can make the experience less stressful on your cat and keep her pest-free throughout the year.